spences10/scottspence.com/posts/sveltekit-data-loading-understanding-the-load-function.md

 If I wanted to add a route for `/about`, I'd need to create a directory (or folder) with a `+page.svelte` file in that directory.

-I can do that with a bash command like this:
+I can do this with a bash command like this:

 ```bash
 mkdir src/routes/about